NIBW Superfund Site: FAQs

 Motorola (now Motorola Solutions) and other responsible companies paid for the construction of all groundwater treatment facilities and continue to pay for operation and maintenance of the treatment plants.
 According to both the City of Scottsdale and EPCOR, the NIBW Site cleanup has not caused increased water rates for their customers.

 The NIBW groundwater extraction and treatment systems have been cleaning up the groundwater since 1994.
-During this time period, more than 122 billion gallons of groundwater have been treated.
+During this time period, more than 109 billion gallons of groundwater have been treated and it is estimated that over 86,000 pounds of TCE have been removed.
 Collectively, these systems are projected to remove the bulk of the TCE in groundwater, over 90 percent of the estimated mass, within the next 20 years.
 It may take 30 years or longer to remove the remaining residual TCE.

 Most water supply wells have casing perforations extending over large depth intervals and across multiple aquifers to maximize water production.
 When the wells are not pumping, the open perforated interval of these wells provides a conduit within the well bore for water movement between aquifer zones.
 In the NIBW Site, there is typically a downward hydraulic gradient (or driving force) for groundwater movement.
 As such, these water supply wells become conduit wells under non-pumping conditions because they can cause migration of groundwater and any dissolved substances like TCE from upper intervals to lower intervals of the aquifer.